Repairability index

 1 - Design an engaging product!

-A product that people become attached to, that they share long life moments with, that they pass on is the first step towards ensuring that the product will be repaired, rather than thrown away.
-Creating sentimental value has become a real challenge in a throwaway generation, but users are more likely to repair a product that is important to them.
+A product that you become attached to, with which you share long moments of your life, and that you pass down, is the first step towards ensuring that the product will be repaired rather than thrown away.
+The creation of sentimental value has become a real challenge in a disposable generation, but users are more inclined to repair a product that is important to them.

-Customers must value the product enough to decide that it is worth repairing rather than replacing.
-A user-centred design process that uncovers the user's needs and desires is essential for designing solutions that add real value to people's lives.
+Customers need to value the product enough to decide it's worth repairing rather than replacing.
+A user-centred design process, which uncovers needs and desires, is essential for creating solutions that offer real added value to people's lives.

 2 - Designing a demountable product

-Designing a product that can be easily disassembled increases the chances of it being repaired.
-Ensure that any broken components can be identified, removed and replaced without special tools (better still, without tools at all!) and without damaging other components.
-Use removable fasteners rather than adhesives, standard screws rather than security screws, and design assemblies with clips so that they can be separated.
-The design of the product itself should clearly indicate how it can be dismantled.
+Designing a product that can be easily disassembled increases the likelihood of it being repaired.
+Ensure that any broken component can be identified, removed, and replaced without special tools (even better, without any tools at all!) and without damaging other components.
+Use removable fasteners rather than adhesives, standard screws rather than security screws, and design assemblies with clips intended to be separable.
+The product design itself should clearly indicate how it is disassembled.
 The parts most likely to fail should be the easiest to remove.

 3 - Design a modular product (including sub-assemblies)

-For products whose complexity prevents the replacement of each individual part, (such as in consumer electronics), considering a modular design may be the most appropriate solution.
-The ability to easily remove modules or sub-assemblies allows broken components to be replaced with minimal loss of parts.
-This approach can also help end-users to carry out repairs themselves where replacing an individual component would normally be difficult or dangerous and would require professional service.
+For products where complexity prevents the replacement of each part individually (as with consumer electronics), a modular design can be the most suitable solution.
+The ability to easily remove modules or sub-assemblies allows for the replacement of broken components with minimal parts wastage.
+This approach can also help end-users perform repairs themselves when replacing an individual component would normally be difficult or dangerous and require professional servicing.

 4 - Writing a repair guide

-As the voice of the user, designers can use their voice in the development team to ensure that effective repair documentation is provided with the product, or that customer support is provided (through an app, dematerialised instructions, e-learning, ...).
-Making these instructions accessible to all and easy to understand is key to educating users about repair.
+As the user's representative, designers can use their voice within the development team to ensure effective repair documentation is provided with the product, or that customer support is in place (via an app, digital manual, e-learning, etc.).
+Making these instructions accessible to everyone and easy to understand is paramount for educating users on repair.
 Communicating potentially complex repair processes must be treated as a design challenge in itself to make the repair guide as user-friendly as possible.
-As augmented reality technology opens up new avenues for communicating and performing repairs with digital graphics overlaid on the physical product, even a simple set of diagrams will help to extend the life of the product.
+While augmented reality technology opens new avenues for communicating and performing repairs with digital graphics overlaid onto the physical product, even a set of simple diagrams will help extend the product's lifespan.

 5 - Designing and running a REAL after-sales service

-If repairing the product requires specialised skills or equipment, helping customers by offering a repair service is something that has been lost over time.
-Going beyond the provision of spare parts and taking responsibility for products beyond the point of purchase builds customer loyalty to the retailer and the brand!
+If a product repair requires specialist skills or equipment, helping customers by offering a repair service is a no-brainer that had been lost over time.
+Going beyond the provision of spare parts and taking responsibility for products beyond the point of purchase builds customer loyalty to the retail brand and the manufacturer!

-To go further, product certification may be considered, in addition to the obligation soon to be required by the public authorities.
+To go further, product certification can be considered, in addition to the obligation soon required by public authorities.
 The longtime label, for example, has defined a comprehensive set of specifications for labelling products in a way that is pragmatic and understandable to customers.

 Some interesting links: